Aches and pains are common as you age – but that doesn't mean you should accept them as inevitable.

 Some strengthening exercises have also been found to have specific benefits for older people.
 Yoga can ease discomfort in joints 2, while Pilates can help to prevent falls 3.

-With our Private Health Insurance, you can get a 25% membership discount at many gyms, which could help you get the amount of exercise you need.
+With our Health Insurance, you can get a 25% membership discount at many gyms, which could help you get the amount of exercise you need.

 Many of the principles of a healthy diet remain the same as you age.
 But some nutrients become more important, both in terms of preventing disease, and strengthening your body in case you have an accident.
 Aim for a diet rich in: